SilvioWeging/kASA/README.md

 The taxids are required to be integers and no header line is necessary.
 This file can be given to `build` via the `-c` parameter.

 ##### Necessary parameters
+* `-i (--input) <file/folder>`: Fasta file(s).
+Can be gzipped (but must end with `.gz`).
+If you want to process multiple files at once, put them inside a folder and let the path end with `/`.
+No default.
 * `-u (--level) <level>`: Taxonomic level at which you want to operate.
 All levels used in the NCBI taxonomy are available as well.
 To name a few: subspecies, species, genus, family, order, class, phylum, kingdom, superkingdom.
 Choose "lowest" if you want no linkage at a higher node in the taxonomic tree, this corresponds to other tools' "sequence" level.
 That means that no real taxid will be given and the name will be the line from the fasta containing the accession number.
+Default: species.
 * `-f (--acc2tax) <folder or file>`: As mentioned, either the folder containing the translation tables from accession number to taxid or a specific file.
 Can be gzipped.
 * `-y (--taxonomy)` <folder>: This folder should contain the `nodes.dmp` and the `names.dmp` files.
-* `-o (--outgoing) <file>`: Here, this parameter specifies where the content file should be written to.
+* `-c (--content) <file>`: Here, this parameter specifies where the content file should be written to.
 ##### Example call
 ```
-<path to kASA>/kASA generateCF -i <fastaFile(s)> -o <content file> -f <accToTaxFile(s)> -y <folder with nodes.dmp and names.dmp> -u <taxonomic level, e.g. species> (-v )
+<path to kASA>/kASA generateCF -i <fastaFile(s)> -c <content file> -f <accToTaxFile(s)> -y <folder with nodes.dmp and names.dmp> -u <taxonomic level, e.g. species> (-v )
-e.g.: [weging@example ~] kASA/kASA generateCF -i work/example.fasta -o work/content.txt -f taxonomy/acc2Tax/ -y taxonomy/ -u species -v
+e.g.: [weging@example ~] kASA/kASA generateCF -i work/example.fasta -c work/content.txt -f taxonomy/acc2Tax/ -y taxonomy/ -u species -v
 ```

 ### Build